-TV news anchors present news stories and introduce reporters who are in remote locations.
+Anchors present news stories and introduce reporters who are in remote locations.
 They sometimes deliver analyses of various news stories.
-Many tv news anchors began their careers as reporters, so they are well-aware of what the reporters are experiencing out in the field.
+Many begin their careers as reporters and are well aware of what the reporters are experiencing out in the field.
 Most employers prefer to hire job candidates who have a bachelor's degree in journalism or mass communications.

-Politicians are generally elected officials who run the federal, state and local governments.
+Politicians are generally elected officials who run federal, state, and local governments.
 They enact and carry out laws and make decisions about the distribution of public funds.
 Many lawyers enter politics, but anyone can become a politician as there is no formal training required.
-All it takes is the desire to influence the laws of the country or of your particular city, town or state.
+All it takes is the desire to influence the laws of the country or your city, town, or state.

-We like to think of nurses as angels of mercy but every now and then one comes along who takes that image from our minds and replaces it with one of pure evil.
+We like to think of nurses as angels of mercy but, every so often, one comes along who takes that image from our minds and replaces it with one of pure evil.
 Think Nurse Ratched from One Flew Over the Cuckoo's Nest.
-It's a good thing they're fictional characters or we'd never be willing to set foot in a hospital.
+If we didn't recognize that these were fictional characters, we might be unwilling to set foot in a hospital.

 Registered nurses (RNs) treat and educate patients and their families about medical conditions.
 They perform diagnostic tests and help analyze results.
 Licensed practical nurses (LPNs), working under the supervision of RNs and doctors, care for sick, injured, convalescing, or disabled patients.